16.355 Software Engineering Concepts

 Howard, Software Project Management

-The writing assignment for the last week is equivalent to a "take home final exam" and includes the following four papers for the usual critique:
+The writing assignment for 16.355 for the last week is equivalent to a "take home final exam" and includes the following three papers for the usual summary and citique except for the Leveson one:

 Shapiro, Splitting the Difference ...